mui/material-ui/docs/data/joy/components/tabs/tabs.md

 {{"demo": "TabsPricingExample.js"}}

-### Centralized tabs
+### Centered tabs

-To make each Tab component centralized in the Tab List, add the `flex: initial` property to override the default `flex-grow` behavior.
+To center the Tab components in the Tab List, add the `flex: initial` property to override the default `flex-grow` behavior.
 Then, on the list, add `justifyContent: center`.

 {{"demo": "TabsPageExample.js"}}

 ### Mobile bottom navigation

-In this example, each Tab is painted with a color from the theme when it is selected.
+In this example, each Tab is painted with a color from the theme when selected.

 {{"demo": "TabsBottomNavExample.js"}}

 ## Accessibility

-To ensure proper accessibility, [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/#wai-aria-roles-states-and-properties-22) recommends to associate a label to the Tabs component.
+To ensure proper accessibility, the [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/#wai-aria-roles-states-and-properties-22) recommends associating a label with the Tabs component.
-There are two options to do that:
+There are two options to accomplish this:

 ### Using the id attribute

 Add a text element close to the tabs with the `id` attribute.
-Then, on the Tabs component, add the `aria-labelledby` attribute.
+Then add the `aria-labelledby` attribute to the Tabs component.
 Make sure to use meaningful labels for both.

 ```js